 Anne Todd was born Anne Galbraith in Seattle, Washington on June 23, 1916.
 Anne was a proud Garfield bulldog.
 She married Charles Todd in December 1934, and together they had 6 children: Anne (Lu), Kay (Candace), Christopher, Anthony, Deborah, and Caroline (Cindy).
-Figure 74 is a portrait of the entire family, taken to the south of the house (from what is now the driveway of 633 Fourteenth Avenue East).
 Anne loved art, particularly painting, and some of her paintings were exhibited in local shows.
-Examples of Anne's art relating to the Burwell house are a painting of the western view from the west-facing dormer (Figure 75), and a needlepoint of the front of the house (Figure 76).
+Examples of Anne's art relating to the Burwell house are a painting of the western view from the west-facing dormer, and a needlepoint of the front of the house.
 Following the family tradition, Anne Todd worked at the Seattle Times, where she wrote art reviews in the late 50's and early 60's.
 Anne was remembered as a "loving wife, devoted mother, gifted artist, gracious hostess, wonderful friend, avid gardener, brilliant and intellectual conversationalist, witty story teller, and competitive game player."